mcinglis/c-style/readme.md

-#### Always give enums a final value to represent how many values there are
+#### Define a constant for the size of every enum

 There's no versatile, future-proof way to work with loops, arrays, or bit-fields of the `enum` otherwise.
-Always provide a value to denote the size of the enumeration, to avoid hard-coded values (by you or your users).
+Always define a constant to denote the size of the enumeration, to avoid hard-coded values (by you or your users).

 ``` c
 enum SUIT {